 Dubbed Tucson’s “premier casino and entertainment venue”, the Casino Del Sol offers all the casino gaming and sports betting you can imagine under one roof.

-Its casino floor contains more than 1,300 slot machines and you can play plenty of tables games too.
+Its casino floor contains more than 1,300 slot machines and you can play plenty of table games too.
 It even has its own poker room, with ten tables offering a range of cash games and tournaments daily.
 From an entertainment perspective, the resort’s AVA Amphitheater regularly hosts headline live music acts.
 Meanwhile, the adjacent Sewailo Golf Course is one of the best on offer in the Grand Canyon State. - Casino Arizona

 If you’re in Scottsdale, the hottest gaming action can be found at Casino Arizona.
 The resort is independently owned and operated by the Salt River Pima-Maricopa Indian Community, with 20 acres of gaming, dining, and entertainment up for grabs.
 There are plenty of live table games, as well as high-octane Keno and slot action.